jtv/libpqxx/include/pqxx/doc/datatypes.md

 easy to read.
 In C++26 we expect to get a standard way to query the name, but until then it's a bit messy.

 Then, does your type have a built-in null value?
-For example, a `char *` can be null on the C++ side.
-Or some types are _always_ null, such as `nullptr`.
-You specialise the `pqxx::nullness` template to specify the details.
+For example, a C++ `char *` value can be null, but an `int` cannot.
+If there is a null value, specialise the `pqxx::nullness` template to specify the details.
+By default it will assume that your type has no null.

 Finally, you specialise the `pqxx::string_traits` template.
 This is where you define the actual conversions.